 In summary: I am happy to review more positively on such a review around this interesting topic, however, only after a major revision by the authors.
 As of now, it is too biased, too much copying of undigested hype in order to justify publication.

 Science blogs claim to be a new mechanism of oversight.
 They point to the very few instances, such as the scandal around arsenic life forms, where science blogs helped to criticize.
 However, science blogs mainly regurgitate press releases and glorify a systemically corrupt system that inflates by constructing false knowledge.
 Bloggers suck up to the established in-crowds in the hope for a few morsels falling from the table, internet links from those who made it, a book deal to feed their narcissism.The science is settled, yes, but how, who settles it how?

 UPDATE IN REPLY TO COMMENTS:

-Please do not forget that the issue is not just terminology (the Wired article makes it out to be about some people being obsessed with words).
-The memristor, the one that was actually predicted, may actually exist!
-Just think about the Higgs boson: Would you agree to go with something fake instead of the real discovery, thus stopping the research for the actually predicted entity?
+Please do not forget that the issue is not just terminology (the "Wired" article makes it out to be about some people being obsessed with words).
+The actually predicted memristor may exist!
+Would you agree to go with something fake instead of the real Higgs boson, stopping the research for the actually predicted entity?